saint11/DeadWeight/source/index.md

 When receiving **wounds** you must choose one or more attributes to place them.
 If that attribute already have **fatigue** points, you convert those to wounds when placing each point.
 All wounds must be assigned to the same attribute.

+Sometimes a rule will force the player to place the wounds in a specific attribute.
+If the specified attribute can't hold that many wounds, ignore the excess and the character will immediately collapse and faint.

 >Zael now just received **3 wounds** from an sword and managed to reduce it to **2 wounds** using **armor** and **toughen up**.
 After some consideration he decides to that that damage to the **presence** attribute.

 Attributes can't hold more wounds than their **score**.
 If there is no attribute that can hold all the **wounds** fit as many as you can and that **player character** gets **mortally wounded**.
 Most wounds are considered **lethal**, but sometimes a character will receive a **non-lethal wound**.
 When that happens a character will not be mortally wounded when receiving that damage, all excess points will just be discarded.

 **Mortally wounded characters** don’t die immediately, they cannot take any actions and must be **stabilized** by someone after the combat.
 If a mortally wounded character receives any more damage that character will die.